yi-editor/yi/README.md

 Yi uses the [Dyre][dyre] package to have dynamic reconfiguration.
 You can configure Yi by creating `~/.config/yi/yi.hs`, and then Yi is reconfigured whenever you update this file.
 Example configuration files are in `yi/examples/` (copy any of these into `~/.config/yi/` as `yi.hs` and restart Yi).

-You can also use the sample user configs in the `yi-contrib` package (see the [list of user configs][userconfigs] in the source repository on GitHub).
+You can find some [sample user configs][userconfigs] in the source repository on GitHub.
 To use one of these configurations, install the package and then create a configuration file `~/.config/yi/yi.hs` like this:

     import Yi
     import Yi.Config.Users.Anders